yanshil/Fusion2PyBullet/README.md

 - [x] A base_link

+- [x] Your file should not conatin extra file link.
+If any, right click on the component, do 'Break Link'
+	- [x] File links will be generated when you do something like 'Insert into current design'
+	- [x] So please make sure you did had a backup when you do the 'Break link' operations.

 - [x] Check component and joint names (Set English as the language if necessary)

 - [x] **IMPORTANT!
 Set up joints properly**